deenacsc/CSharpGuidelines/_includes/0001_Introduction.md

 ![](/assets/images/3.png) May not be applicable in all situations

-## 1.7.
+## 1.6.
 Feedback and disclaimer

 This document has been compiled using many contributions from community members, blog posts, on-line discussions and many years of developing in C#.
 If you have questions, comments or suggestions, just let me know by sending me an email at [dennis.doomen@avivasolutions.nl](mailto:dennis.doomen@avivasolutions.nl), [creating an issue](https://github.com/dennisdoomen/csharpguidelines/issues) or Pull Request on GitHub, or ping me at [http://twitter.com/ddoomen](http://twitter.com/ddoomen).
 I will try to revise and republish this document with new insights, experiences and remarks on a regular basis.

 Notice though that it merely reflects my view on proper C# code so Aviva Solutions will not be liable for any direct or indirect damages caused by applying the guidelines of this document.

 This work, a derivative of [C# Coding Guidelines by Dennis Doomen](https://csharpcodingguidelines.com/), is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
 To view a copy of this license, visit  [Creative Commons Attribution-ShareAlike 4.0](http://creativecommons.org/licenses/by-sa/4.0/) or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

-## 1.8 Can I create my own version?

-Absolutely.
-The corresponding [license](https://github.com/dennisdoomen/CSharpGuidelines/blob/master/LICENSE.md) allows you to [fork](https://github.com/dennisdoomen/csharpguidelines/fork), adapt and distribute that modified version within your organization as long as you refer back to the original version here.
-It's not required, but you would make me a very happy man if you credit me as the original author.
-And if you have any great ideas, recommendations or corrections, either submit an issue, or even better, fork the repository and provide me with a pull request.